-- 1. Start the Configuration/Setup utility program (see "Starting and using the Configuration/Setup Utility program" on page 43). - 2.
-Select Start Options and press Enter. - 3.
-Select Startup Sequence from the Start Options menu and press Enter. - 4.
-Use the arrow keys to make your selections and press Esc until you return to the Configuration/Setup utility program menu. - 5.
-Select Save Settings from the Configuration/Setup utility menu and press Enter; then press Esc and follow the instruction on the screen to exit from the Configuration/Setup utility program.
+- 1. Start the Configuration/Setup utility program.
+See "Starting and using the Configuration/Setup Utility program" on page 43. - 2.
+Select System Security and press Enter. - 3.
+Select Remote Administration and press Enter. - To enable update remote administration, select Enabled.
+To disable, select Disabled. - 5.
+Press Esc until you return to the Configuration/Setup utility program main menu. - 6.
+Select Save Settings from the Configuration/Setup utility program menu and press Enter.
+Then press Esc and follow the instructions on the screen to exit from the Configuration/Setup utility program.